 - Aurelianmenor S.A.
 (AMSA) holds 15 of the Company's metallic mineral concessions.
 It is wholly owned by Lundin Gold through Aurelian Exploration Inc. and Aurelian Menor Inc., which are both Canadian subsidiaries of the Company. - Surnorte S.A.
-(Surnorte) was formed in 2019, and it holds eight metallic mineral concessions.
-Surnorte is a subsidiary of two Singaporean holding companies, Surnorte Holdings I Pte.
+(Surnorte) holds eight metallic mineral concessions located to the north and south of Fruta del Norte.
+Surnorte is a wholly owned subsidiary of Lundin Gold, held through three Singaporean holding companies, Surnorte Ventures Pte.
+Ltd., Surnorte Holdings I Pte.
 Ltd. and Surnorte Holdings II Pte.
-Ltd. These two holding companies are in turn owned by Surnorte Venture Pte.
-Ltd., a Singaporean joint venture company established under an earn-in agreement with Newcrest Mining Limited (Newcrest).
-Pursuant to the earn-in agreement dated November 5, 2018 (the Newcrest Earn-In Agreement), Newcrest can earn up to a 50% interest in Surnorte Ventures Pte.
-Ltd. See "Mineral Exploration".
+Ltd. Surnorte was established in 2019 pursuant to an earn-in agreement with Newcrest Mining Limited (Newcrest), which has since been acquired by Newmont Corporation (Newmont).
+At the end of 2023, Newmont (formerly Newcrest) elected not to exercise its option to proceed to earn a 25% interest in the Surnorte Concessions.
+The Company is now assessing various options for some or all of these concessions.
+See "Mineral Exploration".

-The following diagram depicts the corporate structure of Lundin Gold and its subsidiaries as at December 31, 2022, including the name, jurisdiction of incorporation and proportion of ownership interest in each.
+The following diagram depicts the corporate structure of Lundin Gold and its subsidiaries as at December 31, 2023, including the name, jurisdiction of incorporation and proportion of ownership interest in each.

 Lundin Gold is a reporting issuer in all of the provinces and territories of Canada other than Québec.
 The Shares are listed on the Toronto Stock Exchange (the TSX) and on NASDAQ Stockholm under the symbol "LUG".
-The Company's Shares also trade on the OTCQC under the symbol "LUGDF".
+The Company's Shares also trade on the OTCQX under the symbol "LUGDF".
 The Vancouver office of Computershare Investor Services Inc. acts as the registrar and transfer agent for the Shares.
 The address for Computershare is 510 Burrard Street, 3rd Floor, Vancouver, B.C.
-V6C 3B9, and the telephone number is 1-800-564-6253.
+V6C 3B9, and the telephone number is 1-800- 564-6253.
 The registered and records office of Lundin Gold is located at Blake, Cassels & Graydon LLP, Suite 2600, 595 Burrard Street, Vancouver, British Columbia V7X 1L3.